Road Safety Dictionary

 Bus stop

-Specifically marked location on a highway where busses pick up and drop off passengers.
+A marked location where buses pick up or drop off passengers.

 C